ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 ## 1. Triggering rule evaluation
 Assignment Rules are automatically evaluated when the document is saved, and **all** of the following conditions are met:

-- The *Salesperson* field is empty
+- The *Sales Person* field is empty
 - A *Customer* is selected in the document